skyvers/skyve-dev-guide/_pages/appendix-freemarker-quick-reference.md

 * style: Style(s) for the image element, can be null

 ### Macros

-Once you have mastered the basics, macros defined within a template can be useful for repeating rows within tables, etc.
+Once you have mastered the basics, macros defined within a template can be useful for adding re-usable sections of logic, e.g. repeating rows within tables.

 See [macro, nested, return - Apache FreeMarker Manual](https://freemarker.apache.org/docs/ref_directive_macro.html)

 The `import` directive can also be used to load a file containing re-usable macros but without outputting anything to the template like `include` does.